rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 The stage 1 implementation is what creates the execution environment for the contained applications.
 This occurs via entrypoints from stage 0 on behalf of `rkt run` and `rkt enter`.
-These entrypoints are nothing more than executable programs located via Annotations from within the stage 1 ACI manifest, and executed from within the stage 1 of a given pod at "/var/lib/rkt/pods/$uuid/stage1/rootfs".
+These entrypoints are executable programs located via Annotations from within the stage 1 ACI manifest, and executed from within the stage 1 of a given pod at `/var/lib/rkt/pods/$uuid/stage1/rootfs`.

-Stage 2 is the destination application images and stage 1 is the vehicle for getting us there from stage 0.
+Stage 2 is the deployed application image.
+Stage 1 is the vehicle for getting there from stage 0.
-For any given pod instance, the stage 1 may be completely different, allowing for flexibility in containment strategies employed within the same host while utilizing reusable application ACIs.
+For any given pod instance, stage 1 may be replaced by a completely different implementation.
+This allows users to employ different containment strategies on the same host running the same interchangeable ACIs.

 Entrypoints
 -----------